mhausenblas/l2i/README.md

 ### Content inspection

-When the `--export` parameter is provided, `l2i` will also download the content of a layer to the provided location, for example:
+If you provide the `--export` parameter, `l2i` will not only display metadata of a layer but also download its content into the provided path, under a `layer-content` directory.

+For example:

 ```sh
 $ l2i --layers arn:aws:lambda:eu-west-1:553035198032:layer:git:10 --export .